6 Huel Side Effects: (diarrhea, headaches, gas)

 Quitting the Huel diet and returning to the usual meals may make you regain weight.
 Moreover, if you intentionally want to put on some pounds, consuming the Huel diet in a calorie surplus may serve the purpose.

-Common symptoms and side effects associated with Huel consumption are heartburn, headache, and digestive issues.
+Nonetheless, some general side effects associated with Huel consumption are heartburn, headache, and digestive issues.

-For some, these seem to subside eventually, and for all, discontinuing Huel brought relief.
 Users have also experienced the off-putting aspect of Huel black, which is an unquenchable thirst and the taste that stays in the mouth.

 Important Disclaimer: The information contained on MAX HEALTH LIVING is intended for informational and educational purposes only.
 Any statements made on this website have not been evaluated by the FDA and any information or products discussed are not intended to diagnose, cure, treat, or prevent any disease or illness.
 Please consult a healthcare practitioner before making changes to your diet or taking supplements that may interfere with medications.